web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/styledComponents.md

 - **Bundler:** `only support webpack`

-`tools.styledComponents` config is corresponding to [babel-plugin-styled-components](https://github.com/styled-components/babel-plugin-styled-components).
+`tools.styledComponents` config is corresponding to [babel-plugin-styled-components](https://github.com/styled-components/babel-plugin-styled-components), or [@swc/plugin-styled-components](https://github.com/swc-project/plugins/tree/main/packages/styled-components) when using SWC plugin.

 When the value is an Object, use the Object.assign function to merge with the default config.
 For example: